 When patients look at the high FODMAP lists that get handed out at doctors’ offices, they often think ‘OK, but what CAN I eat?”
 A list of foods to avoid is only so good as what we suggest for patients in their place.

-Rachel Pauls Food has a great free low FODMAP guide they keep up to date with high and low FODMAP foods.
+We have a great ‘Getting started on the low FODMAP diet‘ free video course we keep up to date with high and low FODMAP foods.
 What I love about their guide is, common foods are listed in one place – making it easy to plan.
 This simplifies the low FODMAP diet for the short duration of the elimination phase, while giving you lots of options for foods to choose.

 The Monash FODMAP app or the FODMAP friendly app contain all foods tested for FODMAPs if you require more detail – but I find patients are less overwhelmed with a simple list.
 It’s like going to a restaurant with a 10 page menu and feeling overwhelmed with choice, as opposed to a simple, one page menu where you can pick amongst a few favourites.
 What I like about the app is, it may allow you to eat some of your favourite foods in small portions – for example – ¼ black beans is below the high FODMAP cut offs (and good for your gut microbiota)!

-Dietitian Pro Tip: Keep the elimination phase simple by sticking to a few staples in your diet – use Rachel Pauls low FODMAP guide to help you!
+Dietitian Pro Tip: Keep the elimination phase simple by sticking to a few staples in your diet – use our free online resource ‘Getting Started on the low FODMAP diet‘ to help you!

 Don’t start meal planning from scratch – write out what you typically eat, and modify from there!

 To simplify things, I like to think of the elimination phase of the low FODMAP diet as ‘a swap this for that’.